tam5/dotfiles/NOTES.md

 - [ ] there is still a bug that sometimes the line numbers show up in weird buffers

+- consider a tooltip/hover rather than the thing in the echo area

+- more space between line numbers and body/content

 :completion
 [ ] consider corfu
 [ ] make it work better with snippets